supertuxkart/stk-addons/README.md

 Import the [install.sql](install/install.sql) file found in the repository (in the `install` directory).

 Register a new user using the web interface.
 Don't worry about configuring your email settings.
-After creating your user, you can change that user's `role_id` to be 3 (see `roles` tables for other role id's), and  'is_active' value to 1.
+After creating your user, you can change that user's `role_id` to be 3 (see `roles` tables for other role id's), and `is_active` value to `1`.
-You can delete the relevant row in the 'verifications' table.
+You can delete the relevant row in the `verifications` table.
 You can login now with your new user.

 #### Instructions for MySQL shell
 Add a new user with full access to the new database and import `install/install.sql` with ```use DATABASE_NAME; source install/install.sql;``` inside the MySQL shell